Baeza, Spain: 12 Things to Do in Andalusia's Renaissance Town

 Around the square you’ll find the Antigua Carnicería (old Butchers’ building) with its elegant arcade, the Puerta de Jaén and Arco de Villalar commemorating the 1521 defeat of the Comuneros, and the tourist office where you can grab a paper map.

-You're also right at the centre plaza where all of the restaurants are.
-Remember this, because there aren't many more in the area.
-For our restaurant picks, see our guide to eating in Baeza.
+You’re also right at the centre plaza where all of the restaurants are.
+Remember this, because there aren’t many more in the area.
+For our restaurant picks, see my guide to eating in Baeza.

 3. Paseo de las Murallas and Antonio Machado Viewpoint